aiwaya/sfdc-iot-exp-activity-notify/README.md

 * EMAIL_SUBJECT : This is an email subject which you send
 * FROM_EMAIL_ADDRESS : This will display to the user as the email address who sent this email.
 Sendgrid will send the verification email to the address you enter in this field
-* SENDGRID_API_KEY : Enter Sendgrid API key.
+* SENDGRID_API_KEY : After install, enter sendgrid API key.
 Please refer to https://sendgrid.com/docs/ui/account-and-settings/api-keys/#creating-an-api-key for creating API key
 * SFDC_API_VERSION : Salesforce API Version
 * SFDC_LOGIN_URL : In case you want to login sandbox, please enter https://test.salesforce.com
 * SFDC_PASSWORD : Salesforce Password